-Stanwick Lakes is a fabulous place to visit if you are interested in bird watching.
-It is particularly well known for the waterfowl like ducks and geese but a huge variety of birds, such as Reed Warbler, Long Tailed Tit and Pied Wagtail are regularly seen.
+Stanwick Lakes is known for its wild birds and thousands of people visit to see them each year.
+It is particularly well known for waterfowl like ducks and geese but a huge variety of birds, such as Reed Warbler, Long Tailed Tit and Grey Wagtail are regularly spotted.

-Certain areas within the site provide perfect habitats for waterbirds, particularly those lakes with an open nature and emerging islands.
+Over 15 lakes, ponds and marginal habitat provide perfect areas for waterbirds, particularly those lakes with an open nature and emerging islands.
 Ongoing surveys reveal that the site is used by Oyster Catchers, Common Terns and Great Crested Grebes for breeding.
-The reedbed, which is one of the largest in Northamptonshire, is home to a variety of birds such as Sedge Warbler and Reed Bunting.

-The site also has a large number of other winter waterfowl species including Wigeon, Gadwall, Teal and Pintail.
-Many of the birds which spend the winter with us have migrated down from Scandinavia to benefit from our comparatively milder climate.
+There are large numbers of other wintering waterfowl species including Wigeon, Gadwall, Teal and Tufted Duck.
+Many of the birds which spend the winter on site migrate down from colder regions like Scandinavia and Siberia to benefit from our comparatively milder climate.

-Barn Owls and Tawny Owls use the site and have nested in owl boxes placed nearby.
+Barn Owls and Tawny Owls use the site and have nested in owl boxes on site.
 The wildflower meadows, which have an abundance of butterflies and bees during spring and summer, provide the perfect hunting ground for them, due to the small mammals using the long grass for cover.

-The display in the visitor centre provides a good introduction to the resident birds and to our summer and winter bird visitors.
+The display in the Visitor Centre provides a good introduction to the resident birds and to our summer and winter bird visitors.
 For a comprehensive list of birds throughout the seasons visit Seasonal Birds.